 Many children have allergies.
 Most never have a dangerous allergic reaction called anaphylaxis.
-Still, it's best to be prepared, including when your child is at school.
+Still, it's best to be prepared.
+To do that, you need a plan for when your child is at school.

-Your child's allergist can help.
-They can use blood and skin tests to identify your child's allergy triggers, review your child's allergy treatments, and see if your child should carry an epinephrine auto-injector, such as Auvi-Q or EpiPen, and show you how to use it.
-Make sure your child and his teacher also know how to use it.
+An allergist can help.
+He can use blood and skin tests to find your child's allergy triggers, review her treatments, decide if she should carry an epinephrine auto-injector, and show you both how to use it.

 Make a Plan